usmhic/Warmning/README.md

 | doc |   Documentation    |
 | README |  Introduction     |

+## :pushpin: Process

-1. Collect various types of data. (source code can be found in data)
+1. Collect various types of data: the source code and the details of what and how the data was collected can be found in data.
-2. Analyze, mix and visualize the data. (source code can be found in data)
+2. Analyze, mix and visualize the data: the source code and the details of how the data analyze, mixed and visualized can also be found in data.
-3. Code the data to be shown user interface. (source code can be found in src)
+3. Code the data to be shown in the user interface: the source code and the details of how the data was coded can be found in src.
+4. The user interface demo can be found detailed in sample or simply visit https://warmning.co/

-Each section has an own README file.
+Each subfolder has it own README file.

 ## :star: Team
 Meet the team: